coriolinus/sonar_api_django/README.md

 - [ ] general search
 - [ ] report a ping/user (don't want to take twitter's cavalier attitude against the trolls)
 - [ ] inline photos / video
+- [ ] http addresses auto-expand into links (likely to get pushed to the front end)
+- [ ] user tags link to user view (likely to get pushed to the front end)
 - [ ] log in with twitter to import your contacts
 - [ ] twitter bot using sentiment analysis and search to find tweets criticizing twitter, ideally for non-linear-timeline or terrible troll issues, and suggesting sonar as a replacement.